Learn about sensitive information types

 - Microsoft Purview Data Loss Prevention policies

 - Insider risk management

 - Auto-labelling policies

 - Microsoft Priva

 Built in sensitive information types

-These SITs are created by Microsoft show up in the compliance console by default.
-These SITs cannot be edited, but they can be used as templates and copied to create custom sensitive information types.
-See, Sensitive information type entity definitions for a full listing of all SITs.
+These SITs are created by Microsoft and show up in the compliance console by default.
+These SITs can't be edited, but you can use them as templates by copying them to create custom sensitive information types.
+See, Sensitive information type entity definitions for a full list of all SITs.